 ID: device identifier.
 It is a 16 characters long label which will be shown in the main menu screen, useful for identification when multiple devices are installed.

-2.6.2 GPI and Split option
+2.6.2 GPI and MPX changeover option (Split)

 76543210 GPI status : 000000000 Split ctrl port:OFF Invert split status:OFF